-The Treshnish and Haunn Cottages are located on a beautiful farm near Calgary on the Isle of Mull.
+Our unique cottages are located on the beautiful Treshnish Farm near Calgary on the Isle of Mull.

 This beautiful coastal farm is sensitively managed to conserve and increase bio-diversity.